Try the Excel Course for Free!

 Resize Columns and Rows in Excel: Video Lesson

-To manually adjust the height of rows, select the rows to adjust.
+To manually adjust the height of rows in Excel, select the rows to adjust.
 Then place your mouse cursor between the row headings, underneath the selected row heading or row headings.
 The mouse pointer turns into a double-pointed arrow with a separator line when in the correct position.
-When it looks like that, click and drag either up or down to adjust the height of the selected row or rows.
+When it looks like that, then click and drag either up or down to adjust the height of the selected row or rows.

-You can also automatically resize columns and rows in Excel using the “AutoFit” feature.
-The “AutoFit” feature in Excel automatically adjusts the width of columns and the height of rows to fit the largest entry in each.
-To AutoFit the width of columns, select the columns to adjust.
+You can also use the “AutoFit” feature in Excel to automatically adjust the width of columns and the height of rows to fit the largest entry in each.
+To AutoFit the width of columns in Excel, select the columns to adjust.
 Then place your mouse pointer between the selected column headings, to the right of the selected column heading or column headings.
 The mouse pointer turns into a double-pointed arrow with a separator line when in the correct position.
-When it looks like that, double-click that spot to automatically widen the selected columns to accommodate their largest entries.
+When it looks like that, then double-click that spot to automatically widen the selected columns to accommodate their largest entries.

-To AutoFit the height of rows, select the rows to adjust.
+To AutoFit the height of rows in Excel, select the rows to adjust.
 Then place your mouse cursor between the row headings, underneath the selected row heading or row headings.
-The mouse pointer turns into a double-pointed arrow with a separator line when in the correct position.
-When it looks like that, double-click that spot to automatically heighten the selected rows to accommodate their tallest entries.
+The mouse pointer turns into a double-pointed arrow with a separator line when you are in the correct position.
+When it looks like that, then double-click that spot to automatically heighten the selected rows to accommodate their tallest entries.

 Resize Columns and Rows in Excel: Instructions

-1. To manually adjust the width of columns, select the columns to adjust.
+1. To manually adjust the width of columns in Excel, select the columns to adjust.

 2. Then place your mouse cursor between the column headings, to the right of the selected column heading or column headings.